drsquidgeums/allie-digital-mvp/README.md

 ## 📄 Licence

 This project is open source.
-See the [Open Source Licence](/open-source-license) page in the app for details.
+See the Open Source License page on the website and the app site for more details on usages and modifications permissions.

 ## 🏢 About